Our careers programme is overseen by our Careers Lead – Rachael Denham

 Implementation

 Students will experience careers education throughout their time at Oakfield Lodge and the information is incorporated into all lessons across the curriculum so that students are able to recognise the importance of different subjects and how they can lead to different careers.
+They also have stand-alone careers lessons, PFA and careers events.

 Impact

 Students are supported to be ambitious by being given careers advice that links qualifications to specific post 16 pathways and jobs and that encourages them to make the best choice for their future.
+They will be aware of their strengths and key skills and how to use these qualities to the best of their ability.

-Learning Pathways
+Learning Journeys

 Year 9